Register today for the free course “5 Skills Every Design Needs to Know.”

 Stefan and I recently enjoyed a conversation via email:

-Q: Where did you go to school/university/art school?
+Q: I am so blown away by your work.
+Tell me about yourself.
+Where did you go to school/university/art school?
 Who were your teachers?
 Your main influencers?

 Hürlemann: I am still in school, actually, in the first year of a Visual Communication bachelor’s degree program at the ZHdK (Zurich University of the Arts).
 I’ve learned a great deal from all the teachers and am excited to see what more I can learn.
 As for inspiration, I love the old Swiss masters (Armin Hofmann, Joseph Müller-Brockmann, Ernst Keller, etc.) as well as contemporary designers that are pushing out awesome works right now.